-After a year of being quarantined and cooped up, people are ready to travel more than ever.
+After a few years of being quarantined and cooped up, people are ready to travel more than ever.
 In fact, one common theme I have heard during the pandemic is that people feel like they have a new urgency to do the things they’ve always wanted to do.
 We can no longer take those epic trips we want to take ‘someday’ for granted, who knows what will happen next year, or in the next 5 years.

 I have always taken that view of ‘life is too short to wait’.
 It’s probably why I’ve done so many epic trips in my 40’s and 50’s; you never know what will happen with your health, or the world.

 From the beginning months of the quarantine, I knew deep in my heart that when I was able to travel internationally again safely that I wanted to do something epic.
 I sat in my little apartment yearning for a real journey through a country and it’s culture; travel that is close to the ground and meaningful – dare I say life changing.

 I’ve taken many of those trips in the past; Mongol Rally, Camino de Santiago, Rickshaw Run, Cami de Ronda Hike, Annapurna Circuit, Antarctica, Greenland, and so many more.
 I longed for that epic journey again taking me deeper into far off lands than a typical week long vacation.

 If you are one of those people who had a wake up call during the pandemic and are now looking at your Epic bucket list trips and thinking now is the time, here’s a few things to know about timing of bookings, and some overall ideas on where to go based on my past epic travels!

 When Should You Book Your Epic Trip Post COVID